himanshp1656/text-to-animation/README.md

 ## Installation

-To set up **HacknChill** on your local machine, follow these steps:
+To set up **text to animation** on your local machine, follow these steps:

 1. **Clone the Repository:**